 - Verse: Typically, the lyrical “meat” of a song.
 Most often, this is a cohesive set of lyrics – a few lines, sung with a specific melody over a specific pattern of chord changes.
 Most songs will have several verses, with different lyrical content in each one – though it’s also very common for verses to repeat, verbatim.

 - Chorus: A section of the song that is usually musically distinct from verses, by virtue of having different melody and/or different chords.
 Choruses usually occur several times during a song, and usually have substantially the same lyrics each time.
 The chorus is usually the part of a song that is most easily remembered by the listener, which is often the songwriter’s intent.

 - Pre-chorus: A pre-chorus is usually a section in between a verse and a chorus.
-It’s musically distinct from both, but serves as a transition from one into the next, adding its own, different character the song.
+It’s musically distinct from both, but serves as a transition from one into the next, adding its own character the song.

 - Bridge: The most important quality of a true bridge is that it’s not the verse, and not the chorus!
-It’s typically a unique section of a song whose purpose is to provide contrast against the other parts.
-Because it’s unexpected, it grabs the listener’s attention, and keeps their mental focus on the song.
-Not every song has a bridge, but a truly great bridge is very frequently a component of a truly great song, and it usually (not always!) happens only once.
+It’s a unique section of a song, intended to provide contrast against the other parts.
+Because it’s unexpected, it grabs the listener’s attention, in a pleasing way.
+Not every song has a bridge, but a great bridge is frequently a component of a great song, and it usually (not always!) happens only once.

 - Interlude, or Link: A (usually instrumental) section that bridges one part of a song to another, with its own character.
-Interludes are not necessarily intended to grab attention, like a bridge is – they just glue two pieces of a song together in an elegant way.
+Interludes are not necessarily intended to grab attention, like a bridge is – they just elegantly glue two pieces of a song together.

 - Solo: A (generally) non-vocal section featuring a specific instrument, often playing an improvised melody.
 Sometimes, a solo serves the purpose of a bridge too.